Blendify/blender-manual/blender_docs/manual/grease_pencil/modifiers/deform/offset.rst

    Offset Modifier.

 Location
-   Sets strokes location offset from object origin.
+   Sets strokes location offset from its object origin.

-   X, Y, Z.
+   X, Y, Z

 Scale
    Sets strokes scale.

-   X, Y, Z.
+   X, Y, Z

 Rotation
    Sets strokes rotation.

-   X, Y, Z.
+   X, Y, Z

 Influence Filters
 -----------------

 Vertex Group
-   Restricts the effect only to a Vertex group.
+   Restricts the effect only to a vertex group.

 Material
    Restricts the effect only to material that share the same pass index.